 7 Ways to Master Good SEO

-Now that we’re caught up on what bad SEO looks like, lets’ talk about mastering great SEO.
-Here are seven tips:
+Now that you’re caught up with what bad SEO looks like, let’s talk about a handful of perennial SEO best practices.

 1. Do Your (Keyword) Research

 Keyword usage is a case of Goldilocks and the porridge.
 You don’t want to use too many or too few – or the wrong ones.
 What you do use needs to be just right.

 - Use synonyms, answers, and content grouped around topics rather than individual terms.

 - Look for long-tail keywords that your competitors have missed.

 - Search the keywords you want to use to see what comes up and whether your content is on a similar topic.

 If you’ve got a brick-and-mortar store, optimizing for local is important.
 To accomplish this, use geographical keywords throughout your site to help get you identified as a local business.

 Pro-Tip: Writing content on local events or news is a fantastic way to accomplish this.

 3. Create for Featured Snippets